Mu Leporis

 Mu Leporis is a suspected Alpha² Canum Venaticorum variable with a period of 2.933 days.
 The stellar spectrum of this star shows overabundances of mercury and manganese, as indicated by the HgMn in the stellar class.
 X-ray emission has been detected coming from a location at an angular separation of 0.93 arcseconds from this star.
 At the estimated distance of Mu Leporis, this equals a projected distance of 52 Astronomical Units.
 The source may be a stellar companion: either a star that has not yet reached the main sequence or a small, low-temperature star.
 The X-ray luminosity of this object is (4.4 ± 0.1) × 10 ^{29} erg s^{−1}.

+Nomenclature

+Mu Leporis, Latinized from μ Leporis, is the star's Bayer designation.

+In Bali (Indonesia), the constellation Lepus is known as Bade, a funeral tower used in the Ngaben cremation ceremony.
+The IAU Working Group on Star Names approved the name Bade for μ Leporis on 22 March 2026.
+In Chinese astronomy, μ Leporis forms with ε Leporis the asterism Ping (屏), representing a screen in front of a toilet.